btimby/sphinx-haystack/README.md

         'default': {
             'ENGINE': 'sphinx_haystack.sphinx_backend.SphinxEngine',
             # Name of the Sphinx real-time index.
-            'INDEX': 'notes',
+            'INDEX_NAME': 'notes',
         },
     }

 Sphinx Configuration
 ====

 Traditional Sphinx indexes require a data source to be configured.
 You would then use the indextool command line program to build the index from the data source.
 Traditional indexes are not supported by this backend.

 This backend works with Sphinx Real-Time indexes.
 This type of index starts out empty (or as a traditional index "converted" to a real time index) and is populated using SQL INSERT/UPDATE/REPLACE INTO queries.
 Sphinx emulates MySQL server to allow the user to issue these commands directly to it.

 To configure a real-time index, you do the following in /etc/sphinx.conf.
 The following example is for the haystack example Notes application.

     # realtime index example
     #